FAQ

 file to the same level as the Dockerfile and use the include

-directive to tell Garden what other files belong to the module.
+directive to tell Garden what other files belong to the Build.
 For example, if you have the following directory structure:.

 ├── api